When Scott Harris needs to think, he goes to the highest point of a mountain.

 Away from the slopes, Harris is a brilliant baseball executive with a keen ability to think outside the box.
 A week ago, he became the Detroit Tigers‘ president of baseball operations.
 He owns the keys to the organization and is challenged with building a sustainable winner and snapping an eight-year postseason drought.

 It’s not exactly fresh powder — former wunderkind-turned-veteran executive Dave Dombrowski built the franchise into a winner a decade ago — but the postseason has certainly been untouched territory for many in Detroit lately.
 The Tigers haven’t won the World Series since 1984.

 His rise, especially for someone who quit playing baseball in middle school, has been meteoric.
 Just 14 years ago, Harris was getting his start as an unpaid intern for the Washington Nationals on the business side.
-The 35-year-old is known for being analytical, levelheaded and objective in his decision-making.
+He is known for being analytical, levelheaded and objective in his decision-making.
 He comes to Detroit from San Francisco by way of Chicago and has learned from some of the brightest minds in the industry.